pantheon-systems/documentation/source/_docs/professional-services.md

 Ad hoc solutions to ensure the success of your application on Pantheon.
 Typically scoped on an hourly basis and provided by our Engagement Managers at Pantheon.

 ### Load Testing / Performance Deep Dive
 Identify bottlenecks and fine tune your site to improve performance.
-Engagement Managers will test load according to your current traffic with a multiplier to ensure growth.
+Engagement Managers will test load against current peak loads or anticipated increased load to ensure growth.
 We will utilize New Relic and other proprietary tools to produce a performance report.

 ### Pantheon Enterprise Gateway (PEG)
 Provides a static outgoing IP address for use in IP whitelisting connections to external services.